 As one of the top points of interest in Umeda, the Sky Building receives lots of visitors.
 Expect a long wait if you’re travelling during a busy tourist season.

 See the Skyline from another angle at HEP FIVE Ferris Wheel

 The Umeda Sky Building is one of two Umeda points of interest where you can view the skyline.
 For a different perspective, ride the HEP FIVE Ferris Wheel.
 The ride lasts about 15 minutes and provides sweeping views of the district, including parts of Osaka Harbor.

 The Ferris wheel is part of the HEP FIVE complex.
-Hankyu Entertainment Park (HEP) contains several buildings full of clothing stores, restaurants, cinemas, and various amusement zones.
+Hankyu Entertainment Park (HEP) contains several buildings.
+They’re full of clothing stores, restaurants, cinemas, and various amusement zones.
 You could easily spend an entire afternoon exploring the shops before going on an evening ride above the city in the Ferris wheel.

 Explore department stores around JR Osaka Station

-If you’re looking for things to do in Osaka, spend the morning or afternoon around JR Osaka Station in Umeda.
+If you’re looking for things to see & do in Osaka, spend the morning or afternoon around JR Osaka Station in Umeda.
 As with many districts in Japan, the main shopping spots and top tourist attractions in Umeda are around the train station.

 If you’re travelling with kids, stop at Kids Plaza Osaka.
 It’s a large children’s museum with fun interactive exhibits.
 You’ll also find a science centre and a Mint Museum nearby.